 Dealing with Anxiety or Depression?
 Let Us Help

-Depression treatment may be a multi-pronged approach where counselling, support (such as family and friends) and medication all play a part.
-First step is understanding that it is okay to have sad , even negative feelings; and ask for help.
+Depression treatment may be a multi-pronged approach where counseling, support (such as family and friends) and medication all play a part.
+The first step is understanding that it’s okay to have sad, even negative feelings and ask for help.

 Working with your primary doctor and/or a mental health provider is key to finding the right treatment.
 Connect with your provider in person or virtually today.

 MHBP can help you find a provider and connect you to programs and benefits to address your specific needs.
 Connect with a provider that can help you improve your mood, sleep sounder at night and better manage your overall health.

 If you or someone you know is in immediate distress or thinking about hurting themselves, call the National Suicide Prevention Lifeline by simply dialing 988.
 This new, shorter phone number makes it easier for people to remember and access mental health crisis services.
 You can also text the word “Hello” to 741741, the Crisis Text Line.
 It is important to talk to someone now if you or a loved one needs help or are experiencing a crisis.

 Need help right now?
 The support page can link you to what you need.
 Log in to your Aetna member website for self-help articles, videos, and National resources.
 Learn about depression, suicide prevention and other mental health conditions.
 Access the video library and Healthwise library.

 After an ER visit or inpatient stay

 A visit to your doctor or a behavior health specialist can help get you back on track after an ER visit or inpatient stay: